KDE/syntax-highlighting/README.md

 picked up from the file system if present, so you can easily extend this by application-specific syntax definitions for example.

-To install or test a syntax definiton file locally, place it in **org.kde.syntax-highlighting/syntax/**, which is located in your user directory.
+To install or test a syntax definition file locally, place it in **org.kde.syntax-highlighting/syntax/**, which is located in your user directory.
 Usually it is: